 - Cabbage & Cauliflower—late July through first frost

-- Tomatoes—early August through early November (u-pick and pre-picked)
+- Tomatoes—early August through early November (pick-your-own and pre-picked)

 - Cantaloupe—mid-August through late September

-- Fall Decorations (Corn Stalks, Indian Corn, Broom Corn, Straw Bales, etc.—early September through Dec.
-23, 2016.
+- Fall Decorations (Corn Stalks, Indian Corn, Broom Corn, Straw Bales, etc.—early September into December

 Stade’s Farm Market Cookbook

-While you’re getting your fresh produce, why not pick up a copy of our own cookbook?
-The recipes were written by our market manager, Gayle Stade, using our farm-fresh vegetables.
-The cookbook is available at our farm markets for $6.
+While you’re purchasing your fresh produce, why not pick up a copy of our cookbook?
+The recipes were collected and put together by our market manager, Gayle Stade, using our farm-fresh vegetables.
+The cookbook is available in our Farm Market for $6.